Honda RC51

 The Honda RC51, also known as the RVT1000R (in the United States) or VTR1000SP1 (Europe and Australia), is a 90° L-twin motorcycle produced by Honda from 2000 to 2006.

 Mechanicals and chassis

 The engine is a 999cc dual overhead cam L-twin unit with two fuel injectors and four valves per cylinder.
 Power is delivered to the rear wheel by a close-ratio, six-speed transmission.
-The chassis is constructed from aluminium alloy, being a twin-spar design.
+The chassis is constructed from aluminum alloy, being a twin-spar design.

 The RC51 is a racing superbike that benefits from gearbox sprocket changes for street use.
 Factory RC51s were highly geared for top-speed performance.